texhex/BiosSledgehammer/README.md

 This batch automatically uses the correct (native) version of PowerShell and will also set the ``-WaitAtEnd`` parameter which causes BIOS Sledgehammer to pause for 30 seconds when finished.
 This way, you can have a quick look at the results.

-:bangbang: :exclamation: **IMPORTANT** When using the ``RunVisible.bat``, no error code is transfered back to the task sequence.
+:exclamation: **IMPORTANT** When using the ``RunVisible.bat``, no error code is transfered back to the task sequence.
 So even if BIOS Sledgehammer reports a fatal exit code, the Task Sequence will receive return code 0.
 This comes from the fact the task sequence executes cmd.exe which starts a batch, which starts "START" which executes PowerShell.exe which starts BiosSledgehammer.ps1.
 Somewhere along the way the return code is lost.

 It is recommended to start BIOS Sledgehammer **four** times and restart the device after each run.
 If a device requires a BIOS Update, a TPM update and BIOS setting changes, three executions are needed.
 The final one is to make sure everything worked - for example if an operator accidently hit F2 (Do not perform update) during POST when asked if a firmware update should take place.